GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Methodology

-\section{Learning Path Generation}
+\subsection{Learning Path Generation}

-In this section, we develop a Discrimination Learning-driven Reinforcement Learning (DLRL) framework that alleviates the blocked phenomenon, further improving the performance of learning path recommendations.
-To recommend an effective learning path, we incorporate a Difficulty Matching Knowledge Tracing (DIMKT) model \cite{SheHL2022} as the environment KT model to dynamically track the evolving knowledge states of learners.
-Furthermore, we introduce a dual-agent approach that integrates a Prerequisite Agent (P-Agent) and a Similarity Agent (S-Agent), which work collaboratively to monitor the learner's progress and adaptively select KCs based on either prerequisite or similarity relationships.
-And a Difficulty Agent (D-Agent), which operates by analyzing the selected KCs and the learner’s mastery level of these KCs.
-It selects exercises that align with the learner's current difficulty level while maintaining a consistent and gradual progression in the difficulty of the recommended learning path.
-This ensures that the learning path remains smooth and appropriately challenging, maximizing the learner's engagement and effectiveness.
+In this subsection, we introduce the \textit{Discrimination Learning-driven Reinforcement Learning (DLRL)} module, which dynamically generates personalized learning paths while addressing learning stagnation.
+To model the learner’s evolving knowledge state, we adopt the \textit{Difficulty Matching Knowledge Tracing (DIMKT)}~\cite{SheHL2022} as the environment.
+The decision-making process is guided by a \textit{multi-agent framework}.
+Specifically, \textit{Prerequisite Agent (P-Agent)} and \textit{Similarity Agent (S-Agent)} jointly track learning progress and select the next KC based on either prerequisite or similarity relationships, and \textit{Difficulty Agent (D-Agent)} selects exercises matched to the learner’s current ability level, ensuring a smooth progression in task difficulty.

-\subsection{Knowledge Tracing}
+\subsubsection{Knowledge Tracing}

 The dynamic changes in a learner's knowledge mastery level during the learning process serve as a reflection of their learning outcomes.
 By leveraging these insights to devise subsequent recommendation strategies, it is possible to provide a learning path that aligns with the learner's abilities and progress.
-Given the maturity and robustness of existing knowledge tracing (KT) methods, such as the PYKT knowledge tracing library \cite{LiuLC2022}, which allows for the selection of suitable KT approaches to predict learners’ knowledge states, we adopt the DIMKT method for tracking learners' knowledge mastery level dynamics.
 DIMKT is particularly advantageous as it can predict the impact of exercise difficulty on learners, thereby enhancing the accuracy of recommending exercises based on their difficulty level.

 \looseness=-1 In this process, we employ the same HGNN \cite{YanYP2023, ZhaZW2023, ZheCP2023} embedding technique as utilized in DLPR \cite{ZhaSX2024} to embed both exercises and difficulty levels as inputs to DIMKT.
 This method effectively integrates exercise features with difficulty vectors, ensuring that the predicted knowledge states comprehensively account for the interrelations between exercises and their corresponding difficulty levels.